SilasMarvin/wasmind/actors/file_interaction/README.md

-# File Interaction Tool Actor
+# File Interaction Actor

-*Example tool actor providing file system operations for the Hive library*
+*Tool actor providing file reading and editing capabilities for AI agents*

-This tool actor provides AI agents with comprehensive file reading and editing capabilities, including intelligent caching, atomic operations, and automatic workspace management.
-It supports both reading existing files and creating new ones with built-in safety features.
+This actor gives AI agents the ability to read and edit files with line-by-line precision.
+It handles everything from simple file reads to complex multi-edit operations, with built-in caching and safety features to prevent data loss.

+## Architecture

+This is a workspace containing two crates:
+- **`file_interaction`** - Pure Rust library with all the file manipulation logic
+- **`file_interaction_actor`** - WASM actor wrapper that provides the tools to AI agents

+The library can be used independently by other Rust projects, while the actor provides the Hive integration.

 ## Actor ID
-`file_interaction`
+`file_interaction_actor`

 ## Tools Provided

-This actor exposes the following tools to AI agents:
+This actor exposes two tools to AI agents:

 ### `read_file`
-- **Description**: Reads content from a file with automatic line numbering
+- **Description**: Reads content from files with automatic line numbering
 - **Parameters**:
-  - `path`: Absolute path to the file (must start with `/`)
+  - `path`: Absolute path to the file (required)
-  - `start_line`: Optional starting line to read (1-indexed)
+  - `start_line`: Optional starting line number (1-indexed)
-  - `end_line`: Optional ending line to read (inclusive)
+  - `end_line`: Optional ending line number (inclusive)
-- **Usage**: Read source code, configuration files, documentation, or any text files
+- **Usage**: Read entire files or specific line ranges, with automatic caching for large files

 ### `edit_file`
-- **Description**: Apply atomic edits to a file or create new files
+- **Description**: Apply multiple edits to a file atomically
 - **Parameters**:
-  - `path`: Absolute path to the file to edit or create
+  - `path`: Absolute path to the file to edit or create (required)
   - `edits`: Array of edit operations, each containing:
     - `start_line`: Line number to start the edit (1-indexed)
-    - `end_line`: Line number to end the edit (inclusive)
+    - `end_line`: Line number to end the edit (for insertions, use start_line - 1)
-    - `new_content`: Content to replace the specified lines
+    - `new_content`: The content to replace with
-- **Usage**: Modify existing files, create new files, apply multiple edits atomically
+- **Usage**: Create files, modify existing content, insert/delete lines, all in a single operation

 ## When You Might Want This Actor

-Include this actor in your Hive configuration when you need your AI agents to:
+Include this actor when you need AI agents to:

-- **Read and analyze files**: Load source code, configuration files, documentation, or data files
+- **Read and analyze code**: Examine files with line numbers for debugging and understanding
-- **Edit existing files**: Modify code, update configurations, or make content changes
+- **Edit files safely**: Make precise changes without corrupting existing content
-- **Create new files**: Generate new source files, documentation, or configuration files
+- **Create new files**: Generate code, documentation, or configuration files
-- **Code development**: Work with codebases by reading, modifying, and creating files
-- **Content management**: Handle text files, documentation, and structured data
-- **Configuration management**: Read and update application settings and configuration files
-- **Data processing**: Work with text-based data files like JSON, CSV, XML, etc.
+- **Handle large files**: Work with big files using line ranges instead of loading everything
+- **Batch file operations**: Apply multiple edits to the same file in one atomic operation
-- **Development workflows**: Support any task that requires file system interaction
+- **Development workflows**: Code editing, refactoring, and file management tasks

-This actor is essential for AI agents that need to work with files as part of development, content creation, or data management tasks.
+This actor is essential for AI agents that need to interact with codebases, manage project files, or perform any file-based development tasks.

 ## Messages Listened For

-- `tools::ExecuteTool` - Receives tool execution requests for file operations
+- `tools::ExecuteTool` - Receives tool execution requests when AI agents want to read or edit files
   - **Scope**: Only listens to messages from its own scope (standard tool actor behavior)
-  - Handles `read_file` tool calls for reading file content with optional line ranges
+  - Handles both `read_file` and `edit_file` tool calls with their respective parameters
-  - Handles `edit_file` tool calls for creating new files or editing existing ones

 ## Messages Broadcast

-- `tools::ToolsAvailable` - Announces the availability of `read_file` and `edit_file` tools to AI agents
+- `tools::ToolsAvailable` - Announces the `read_file` and `edit_file` tools to AI agents when initialized
-- `tools::ToolCallStatusUpdate` - Reports the results of file operations back to requesting agents
+- `tools::ToolCallStatusUpdate` - Reports the results of file operations back to the requesting agent
+  - Includes both success and failure outcomes with detailed file information
+  - Provides structured UI display for better user experience
-- `assistant::SystemPromptContribution` - Provides usage guidance and maintains a live view of all open files in the workspace
+- `assistant::SystemPromptContribution` - Provides comprehensive usage guidance and best practices

 ## Configuration